Resources – Discovering

 Among other gaming-related topics, the author of Lazy Game Reviews devotes much of his coverage to his large collection of computer games, their publishers, and related topics.
 The channel is useful as an introduction to odd subjects, like failed controller accessories.
 Also see the now-defunct blog.

-This YouTube channel plays through classic Macintosh games with insightful, playful commentary.
+This YouTube channel plays through classic Macintosh games with playful commentary.
 The creator focuses on popular Macintosh games as well as obscurities and odd pieces of Macintosh history.
-Highly recommended for deep cuts from the platform.
+Recommended for deep cuts from the platform.

 PushingUpRoses shares videos about classic adventure games, particularly less-discussed games, licensed games, unusual CD-ROM titles, and other DOS miscellany.
 Her reviews also sometimes provide cultural context for the games being featured.